cognitiveprince/paradox_docs/Paradox.md

   1. Haris corner detection
       <p align="justify">The corners of an image are basically identified as the regions in which there are variations in large intensity of the gradient in all possible dimensions and directions. this block uses haris corner detection method to extract the corners from the input image and to extract features from the input image.   </p>
   1. Threshold adaptive mean
-      <p align="justify"> The threshold value is the mean of the neighbourhood area minus the constant C</p>
+      <p align="justify"> The threshold value is the mean of the neighbourhood area minus the constant C, this block uses that to edit the image.</p>

       ![threshold adaptive mean](images/threshold-adaptive-mean.png)
   1. Image blend